ordina-jworks/ordina-jworks.github.io/_posts/2017-09-04-Secure-your-architecture-part1.md

 >For instance, who has access to which resources and what the access rights are (eg. execute or edit) to those resources.

 To use these two mechanisms in our system, we will be using a security protocol that fits our microservices architecture.
-Since we don't want everyone to log in separately in each service, we aim to have a single identity, that we only have to authenticate once.
+Since we don’t want everyone to have an account for each (micro)service, we aim to have one single identity per person so that the user needs to authenticate only once.

 # Using the OAuth2 Protocol
 When searching for a security protocol, we don't want to reinvent the wheel and looked at what is supported by the Spring framework.